xiaowuap/wifi-kickout-universal/README.md

 # wifi-kickout-universal
 Automatically kick weak-signal Wi-Fi clients off your OpenWrt device, no matter which driver or interface naming scheme is at play.
 Because who needs freeloaders with a cringe-worthy signal anyway? 🚀🦶
+This repository was inspired by [smallerxie/wifi-kickout](https://github.com/smallerxie/wifi-kickout), thanks for his/her original work :) But it can't work on my Xiaomi BE10000:)

 ---